wayke-se/.github/README.md

 # Wayke GitHub

-This repository contains organization-wide community health files and GitHub configuration for Wayke.
+This repository contains organization-wide GitHub configuration for Wayke.